crustio/crust-wiki/docs/guarantor.md

 - Effective Stake: The Effective Stake is **the amount of staking that actually generates incomes**, which is related to the stake limit of the validator that is guaranteed.
 An example is provided as follows:
 - Guarantee Fee: The proportion of reward obtained by the guarantor, which is set by the validator. **A higher guarantee fee does not mean higher guarantee income**.
 The guarantee income of any guarantor needs to consider the effective stake and his own staking amount.

 > For example, if the validator obtains 900 CRU staking rewards and 100 CRU authoring reward (block generation reward) in one era, and if his self-staking accounts for 90% of his total staking(The remaining 10% is contributed by guarantors).
-If the guarantee fee is 95%, then the guarantors finally obtains (900 + 100) * 10% * 95% = 95 CRUs income, and the remaining 905 CRUs belongs to the validator.
+If the guarantee fee is 95%, then the guarantors finally obtain (900 + 100) * 10% * 95% = 95 CRUs income, and the remaining 905 CRUs belong to the validator.

 > If a validator’s stake limit is 1000 CRU, the self-staking is 900 CRU, and the guarantor staked 300 CRU.
 In this way, the total stake is 1200, and the total effective pledge is 1000.
-The effactive stake of the validator is 1000 * (900/1200) = 750, and the effective stake of the guarantor is 1000 * (300/1200) = 250.
+The effective stake of the validator is 1000 * (900/1200) = 750, and the effective stake of the guarantor is 1000 * (300/1200) = 250.

 How are the rewards specifically distributed?
 The GPoS income obtained by the guarantor is calculated as following: